Threat Findings

 Feature Support

 Threat Findings is available to all InsightCloudSec users from the main navigation under “Security → Threat Findings”.
+Threat Findings currently can display information from the following third party sources:

-- AWS Guard Duty
+- Guard Duty

 - Azure Defender for Cloud